Jean-Florent de Vallière: Vallière system (1732–1765)

 4-pounder Vallière cannon is located at Colonial National Historical Park in Yorktown, Virginia.

-The Artillerie de Nouvelle Invention had been incorporated into the French Royal Army by Lieutenant General François de la Frézelière.
+The Artillerie de Nouvelle Invention had been incorporated into the French Royal Army by Lieutenant General François Frézeau de La Frézelière.
 This system had been developed in 1679 by Antonio Gonzales, a Spaniard, and consisted of a range of relatively lightweight cannons.
 The Artillerie de Nouvelle Invention had recoil problems and was never fully adopted.
 In any case, the system was discontinued in 1720.
 Curiously, the system's 4-pounder, 8-pounder, and 12-pounder cannons were very similar in weight to the Gribeauval system's guns of the 1750s.
 The problem with French artillery of the 1720s was that the cannons were manufactured in several nations and were of many different calibers.
 Providing for such an assortment of ammunition calibers was a logistical headache.

 Vallière significantly improved the method used for founding cannons, superseding the technique developed by Jean-Jacques Keller.
 He thus developed the Vallière system, which replaced all earlier systems of French artillery.
 Its primary purpose was to limit the number of calibers and to provide standard gun barrels.
 All artillery pieces were to be manufactured in France.
 The new system included 4-pounder, 8-pounder, 12-pounder, 16-pounder, and 24-pounder cannons and 8-inch and 12-inch mortars.
 The Vallière cannons were very well designed and had good accuracy.

 Same 4-pounder Vallière cannon as above showing the sunburst design on the cascabel and other ornamentation on the gun barrel.